-Authorization: Approval obtained by care providers from UnitedHealthcare for a designated service before the service is rendered.
+Authorization: Approval obtained by health care providers from UnitedHealthcare for a designated service before the service is rendered.
 Used interchangeably with preauthorization or prior authorization.

 Benefit: The amount of money UnitedHealthcare pays for care and other services.

 Capitation: Per-person way of payment for medical services.
-UnitedHealthcare pays a participating capitated care provider a fixed amount for every member they care for, regardless of the care provided.
+UnitedHealthcare pays a participating capitated provider a fixed amount for every member they care for, regardless of the care provided.

 Claim: The documentation of the services that have occurred during the course of a visit to a health care provider.